Cuban cigar sales hit record as China demand surges

 Cigars have been Cuba’s signature product ever since Christopher Columbus saw natives smoking rolled up tobacco leaves when he first sailed to the Caribbean island in 1492.

-Late revolutionary leader Fidel Castro was often seen puffing on his favoured kind, the long and thin ‘lancero’, until he quit in 1985.
+Late revolutionary leader Fidel Castro was often seen puffing on his favored kind, the long and thin ‘lancero’, until he quit in 1985.

 Reporting by Sarah Marsh, Editing by Rosalba O'Brien